rwynn/gtm/README.md

 ### Optimizing Direct Read Throughput with SplitVector enabled ###

-To get the best througput possible on direct reads you will want to consider the indexes on your collections.
+If you enable SplitVector, to get the best througput possible on direct reads you will want to consider the indexes on your collections.
 In the best case scenario, for very large collections, you will have an index on a field with a moderately low cardinality.
 For example, if you have 10 million documents in your collection and have a field named `category` that will have a value between 1 and 20, and you have an index of this field, then gtm will be able to perform an `internal` MongoDB admin